VOUCHERS available - Customise your email voucher image

 TRIP PRICE includes:

-• Five nights hotel accommodation with breakfast in La Paz, seven nights camping including all meals and an evening cocktail, end of tour dinner in La Paz, all activities, all kayaking equipment, all kayaking instruction, guiding and hosting, pick up and drop off at La Paz airport / La Paz bus station
+• Five nights hotel accommodation with breakfast in La Paz, seven nights camping including all meals and an evening cocktail, end of tour dinner in La Paz, all activities, all kayaking equipment, all kayaking instruction, a daytrip to Todos Santos, guiding and hosting, pick up and drop off at La Paz airport / La Paz bus station

 NOT INCLUDED: